 What are structural engineers?

-Structural engineers are creative innovators, they use maths and science to design structures, solve problems, and shape the world around them
+Structural engineers are creative innovators.
+They use maths and science to design structures, solve problems, and shape the world around us.

 Structural engineers design structures to withstand stresses and pressures imposed through environmental conditions and human use.
 They ensure buildings and other structures do not deflect, rotate, vibrate excessively or collapse and that they remain stable and secure throughout their use.
 They also examine existing buildings and structures to test if they are structurally sound and still fit for purpose.